errbufferoverfl/garden.errbufferoverfl.me/content/art/catherine the great a tiny character study/index.md

 - character-study
 ---

-Been watching a lot of "The Great" a quasi-historical comedy-drama based on the rise to power of Catherine the Great, Empress of All Russia.
-So I drew up a little study of Catherine storming around the Winter Palace.
+I've been sick these past few days, so I've been watching a lot of "The Great" a quasi-historical comedy-drama based on the rise to power of Catherine the Great, Empress of All Russia.

+I'm absolutely in love with all the characters and their performance, especially Elle Fanning and Nicholas Hoult so I drew up a little study of Catherine storming around the Winter Palace.

 ![[art/catherine the great a tiny character study/images/Catherine the Great - A Tiny Character Study.png]]